The Absent One (2014 film)

 The Absent One (Fasandræberne), also known as Department Q: The Absent One, is a 2014 Danish crime mystery film directed by Mikkel Nørgaard and co-written by Nikolaj Arcel and Rasmus Heisterberg, based on Jussi Adler-Olsen's novel of the same name.
 It is the second film in the Department Q series following the 2013 film The Keeper of Lost Causes, and preceding the 2016 film A Conspiracy of Faith.

 Plot

 The story centers around the murder of twins in 1994, one of whom was also raped.
 At first unwilling to get involved in the case, Mørck changes his mind after their father commits suicide after approaching him one night and leaving behind a box of material on the case he has been collecting for years.
 Dept Q's investigation leads away from the young man originally convicted, towards a group of students from a nearby boarding school who became pillars of the Danish establishment.

 The existence of department Q is threatened by the success of other departments.

 Cast

 Release

-When it was released in Oct 2014 it was Denmark's highest-grossing opening week for a local film ever.
+When it was released in Oct 2014, it was Denmark's highest-grossing opening week ever for a domestic production.

-Fares Fares who plays Assad received the Robert Award (called the "Danish Oscar") for his performance as Best Actor in a Supporting Role.
-The film also received the Audience Award.
+Fares Fares, for his portrayal as Assad, received the Danish Robert Award for Best Actor in a Supporting Role.
+The film also received the Robert Audience Award.